Jetroid/jetroid.github.io/_posts/2019-03-30-bali-visa-extension.md

 ![Stamp on my immigration receipt telling me when to come back.]({{ site.url }}/assets/images/content/bali-imigrasi-stamp.jpg)
 *Stamp on my immigration receipt telling me when to come back.*

 I hadn't misheard him.
-There was was a bright orange van in the courtyard with a payment machine inside.
+There was a bright orange van in the courtyard with a payment machine inside.
 I'm not sure why the payment machine is in a van and not inside a building; maybe to make transporting the money to the bank easier.

 Unfortunately, the payment machine wasn't working.
 Ni just said "Okay, let's go to the bank.
 There's one nearby."
 I didn't think this would work; inside the immigration office was a big roll-up banner saying which banks they accept transfer from (mostly Indonesian banks, but also including some British ones like HSBC) - but mine wasn't there.
 I actually dragged Ni back inside to show her the poster, but she told me not to worry and that we'd sort things out.